wg-osr/walkerga.github.io/class/fi_ghoul.md

 **Ghoul Rabies**.
 Disease.
 Save after every rest to add or remove a cumulative symptom.
 Symptom: requires to eat 1 extra ration per day.
 You can only feed from humanoid flesh.
 </span>

-- If you have eaten your daily fill, you are **rational**: You can use your skill from the medieval career you had when you were alive.
+- If you have eaten your daily fill, you are **rational**: You can use the skill from the medieval career you had when you were alive.
 - If you are hungry for 1 ration, you are **on the edge**: You can smell if there are humanoids nearby.
-- If you are hungry for 2 or 3 rations, you are **feral**: Your claws inflict 1D6 damage and you can climb any climbable surface without rolling.
+- If you are hungry for 2 or 3 rations, you are **feral**: Your claws inflict 1D6 damage and you can climb any climbable surface without risk.
 - If you are hungry for 4 or more rations, you are **catatonic**: All your stats become 1.
+You cant run.

 ## The Hunger II

+- When you are **rational**, you can talk with cadavers as if they were alive, although you are the only one who seems to hear them.
+Each body will answer two questions, one answer will be false.
-- When you are **rational**: You can use your skill from the medieval career you had when you were alive.
+- When you are **on the edge**, you are skilled in stealth.
-- If you are hungry for 1 ration, you are **on the edge**: You can smell if there are humanoids nearby.
+- When you are **feral**, you can attack twice with your claws.
-- If you are hungry for 2 or 3 rations, you are **feral**: Your claws inflict 1D6 damage and you can climb any climbable surface without rolling.
+- When you are **catatonic**, once per day when you see an humanoid, you can become feral 10 minutes.

+## The Hunger III

+- When you are **rational**, you can use humanoid bones and limbs as if they were skilled assistants and quality tools from your old medieval career.
+A mass grave counts as a well supplied workshop.
+The result of your work is always functionnal, but repulsive and grotesque.
+- When you are **on the edge**, you always hit a creature who hasn't seen you and they always fail their first save against you.
-- If you are hungry for 4 or more rations, you are **catatonic**: All your stats become 1.
+- When you are **feral**, creatures hit with your claws must save or become [poisoned](/2020/11/10/extra-rules/#conditions).
+- When you are **catatonic**, you cannot die.

+## Regeneration

+You can recover 1D6 HP on your turn.
+If you do, you need to eat one extra ration this day.